sambanova/generative_data_prep/README.md

         <tr>
             <td><code>apply_chat_template</code></td>
             <td>bool</td>
-            <td>If you include this flag, the data will be tokenized using tokenizer.apply_chat_template and include the chatML tags.</td>
+            <td>Whether to tokenize the data using `tokenizer.apply_chat_template`, to add the chatML tags during tokenization (Eg <user>: ... <assistant>:). .</td>
-            <td>This should be used when tuning most "Chat" models from HuggingFace, the tokenizer must have apply_chat_template defined.</td>
+            <td>This should usually be used when instruction tuning or training chat models.
+The tokenizer you are loading must have a chat_template defined, you can check if it is defined by looking in the `tokenizer_config.json` file and checking for a `chat_template` key in there</td>
         </tr>
     </tbody>
 </table>